Overview

 Configuration

-ftrl-fh: Enables the classifier using FTRL-Proximal training with standard feature hashing.
-This is the recommended default for most deployments due to its simplicity, speed, and predictable memory usage.ftrl-ccfh: Enables the classifier using FTRL-Proximal training with cuckoo feature hashing.
-This reduces hash collisions compared to standard feature hashing and is intended for large-scale deployments (for example, when many users actively train the classifier) or when collisions are suspected to impact accuracy.disabled: Disables the spam classifier.
+FtrlFh: FTRL-Proximal training with standard feature hashing.
+The recommended default for most deployments, due to its simplicity, speed, and predictable memory usage.FtrlCcfh: FTRL-Proximal training with cuckoo feature hashing.
+Reduces hash collisions compared to standard feature hashing; intended for large-scale deployments (for example, when many users actively train the classifier) or when collisions are suspected to be affecting accuracy.Disabled: disables the spam classifier.
 No model inference is performed and feedback-based training updates are not applied.